 - 7. Definitions in this Reporting Standard relating to the categories below are presented in thematic groups:

-- EFS Collection

 - Domestic books

-- ADI reporting categories

 - Residency

 - Sectoral classification of institutional units

 - Related parties

 - Industry definitions

 - Finance purpose

 - Steps in the provision of finance

 Other definitions are presented alphabetically after the thematic groupings.